 2. Temperature control and monitoring

 Smart thermostats aren’t just for the home.
-Businesses are using these tools to save on climate control costs and make buildings more efficient.
+Businesses are using these kind of tools to save on climate control costs and make buildings more efficient.
 Storage or remote facilities can be monitored and controlled from a separate mobile device to better keep an eye on temperatures and any issues that may arise in these distinct spaces.

 3. Virtual or voice assistants